ac-sim-improvement-mods/ac-car-physics-scripts/formula-1-hybrid-era/README.md

 - Video: [Mercedes engineer quickly explaining BMIG](https://youtu.be/ODaPkCehkkA?t=211)

 ## Differential Settings
-Differential adjustment allows for the driver to change the differential lock percentage for the three phases of a corner.
-Entry, Middle, and Exit/Highspeed.
-High speed corners share the Exit differential setting.
+Differential adjustment allows for the driver to change the differential lock percentage for the three phases of a corner; Entry, Middle, and Exit/Highspeed.
+High speed corners and corner Exit share the same differential setting.

 Higher differential setting = more differential locking.